jhamlet/protean/API.md

 - \[opts\] `Object`
   - \[initial\] `String`
   - \[states={}\] `Object.<String, ProteanFiniteState~StateOptions>`
-  - \[history=false\] `Boolean` | `Array.<ProteanFiniteState~Transition>` - If
-a boolean, the state-machine will track the transition history.
-If an Array, will use that as its history and initialize the machine to that history.
   - \[stateless=false\] `Boolean` - Allow the machine to be in a stateless state.
 Default false.